NukaWorks/ModularKit/README.md

 ## What is ModularKit ?

-**ModularKit** it's a lightweight and powerful Java Framework for creating modular apps.
+**ModularKit** it's a lightweight and powerful Java micro-framework for creating modular apps.

 ### But why you need to use it ?